About the artist

-I have been creating pots for over 15 years and the art of smoke firing has always formed a key element in my work.
-During this time I have refined the process, developing my own methods and techniques, bringing a contemporary feel to my work.
+I have been creating pots for over 20 years now, starting from simple cobble jars to large statement peices, and the art of smoke firing has always formed a key element in my work.
+During this time I have refined the process, developing my own methods and techniques to create layers of texture, and bringing a contemporary eye to a decorative technique that is as old as pottery itself.

-In 2007 I was made a Selected Member of Anglian Potters, one of the largest associations of ceramic artists in Britain and I have recently become a member of the Suffolk Craft Society.
+In 2007 I was made a Selected Member of Anglian Potters, and I have recently become a selected member of the Suffolk Craft Society.